-Dungeness Crab in Singapore Chili Sauce / $15/lb: the price drops to $11/lb on Thursdays but you need to reserve a crab along with your table!
-This is Singapore’s national dish, whole crab, shell-on, cooked with chili sauce blended with lemon grass, tomato & egg.
-Richard, our professional Singapore foodie, gave this dish a 95/100 compared to the crab in Singapore, saying that in Singapore the sauce seems to permeate the crab.
+Dungeness Crab in Singapore Chili Sauce: this is Singapore’s national dish, whole crab, shell-on, cooked with chili sauce blended with lemon grass, tomato & egg.
+Richard, our professional Singapore foodie, gave this dish a 95/100 compared to the crab in Singapore, saying that in Singapore the sauce seems to permeate the crab more.
 Wow, he moved Singapore way up on our list of places to go!
+(Incidentally,our local Dungeness Crab has become an international sensation and the price has risen to the point that we can no longer afford it – too bad – crab is one of my favourite dishes.
 Steamed Mussels in Garlic & Ginger: this dish is listed in the appetizers as ‘steamed mussels in garlic & ginger’, and also listed on the tasting menu as ‘steamed mussels in cumin & ginger’.
 Whatever its name the dish is sublime!
 Highly recommended!

 Sambal Green Beans: another favourite on the menu.
 If we’re with a large group of people I usually try and order two of these just so that I can get my fair share!